opensearch-project/opensearch-benchmark/opensearch-benchmark-provisionconfigs/6.0/provision_config_instances/v1/vanilla/README.md

 ### Parameters

-This configuration allows to set the following parameters with Rally 0.10.0 using `--provision-config-instance-params`:
+This configuration allows to set the following parameters with Benchmark 0.10.0 using `--provision-config-instance-params`:

 * `data_paths` (default: "data" (relative to the Elasticsearch root directory)): A string specifying the Elasticsearch data path.
 * `additional_cluster_settings` (default: empty): A dictionary of key-value pairs with additional settings in `elasticsearch.yml`.